-The problems surrounding large-scale data visualization are collectively becoming an infrastructure issue, as it is unlikely an individual technique can provide a satisfactory solution alone.
-To process a large amount of data at the speed required, it is necessary for a visual supercomputing infrastructure to provide dedicated computational resources and application software systems.
-It is useful for the infrastructure to select appropriate modelling, processing and rendering techniques according to the available resources and interaction requirements.
-It is also desirable for the infrastructure to offer a wide range of tools for visual data mining as such activities are often unplanned and the effectiveness of a particular tool cannot always be pre-determined.
+The problems surrounding large scale data visualization are collectively becoming an infrastructure issue, as it is unlikely an individual technique can provide a satisfactory solution alone.
+To process such large amounts of data at the speed required, it is necessary for a visual supercomputing infrastructure to provide dedicated computational resources and application software systems.
+It is no doubt useful for the infrastructure to select appropriate modelling, processing and rendering techniques according to the available resources and interaction requirements.
+It is also highly desirable for the infrastructure to offer a wide range of tools for visual data mining as such activities are often unplanned and the effectiveness of a particular tool cannot always be pre-determined.

 4.2.
-Scientific computation and computational steering
+Scientific Computation and Computational Steering

-Problem Solving Environments (PSEs) are 'computer systems that provide all of the computational facilities necessary to solve a target class of problems' [197].
-For example, Cactus, is an open source PSE, which was originally designed to provide a framework for solving Einstein's Equations, and gradually evolved into a 'unified modular and parallel computational framework for physicists and engineers' [198].
+Problem Solving Environments (PSEs) are 'computer systems that provide all of the computational facilities necessary to solve a target class of problems' [GHR94].
+For example, Cactus, is an open source PSE, which was originally designed to provide a framework for solving Einstein's Equations, and gradually evolved into a 'unified modular and parallel computational framework for physicists and engineers' [ABD01].
 While PSEs have been successfully deployed to model many problems in science, engineering and finance, new problems, including a number of grand challenge problems, continue to be formulated.

 In scientific modelling and simulation, it is rare to get a correct model without a complex feedback loop involving specification, modelling, computation, visualization and optimization.
-Upson et al suggested such a computation cycle [199].
-Marshall et al. [200] identified three modes of combining simulation and visualization, namely post-processing, tracking and steering.
+Upson et al suggested such a computation cycle [UFK89].
+Marshall et al. [MKDY90] identified three modes of combining simulation and visualization, namely post-processing, tracking and steering.

 - In post-processing, visualization is merely a post-processing stage of simulation and cannot directly influence (or even abort) the simulation.
-This asynchronous working requires the simulation to complete before visualization begins, and so there is no opportunity to effect any control on the simulation through the visualization.
+This asynchronous working requires simulation to complete before visualization begins, and so there is no opportunity to effect any control on the simulation through the visualization.
 A benefit however is that the scientists can take as long as they want in visualizing the results, as the time scale for visualization is independent of that for the simulation. - In tracking, the simulation and visualization are coupled, but there is no concept of the user altering the simulation on the basis of the visualization, other than the user hitting the abort key! - In steering, the control parameters of the simulation are exposed, and can be manipulated as it runs.
 The model was expressed as dataflow.
-This concept was extended by Brodlie et al. [104] to allow an audit trail of checkpoint information to be stored in a tree structure, called History Tree.
-This generalized steering to facilitate a
+This concept was extended by Brodlie et al. [BBB93] to allow an audit trail of checkpoint information to be stored in a tree structure, called History Tree.
+This generalized steering to facilitate a 'reverse gear'.
+Simulation and visualization were seen as separate processes, linked through a manager.
+Recently Zhou et al. [ZCW02] proposed an approach towards automatic steering based on comparative visualization involving both experimental and computational results.